Water Filters & Purifiers

 5. Contaminants remain in the boiling chamber as residue

-Most countertop distillers produce around 4 litres per cycle, which takes approximately 4–5 hours.
-It's not instant — distillation is a slower process than filtration — but the purity level is exceptional.
+Most countertop distillers produce around 4 litres per cycle, taking approximately 4–5 hours.

 Is Distilled Water Safe to Drink?